rklick-solutions/play-rethinkdb/README.md

 -----------------------------------------------------------------------
 ### Now Play
 -----------------------------------------------------------------------
-* The Github code for the project is at : [playing-rethinkdb](https://github.com/anand-singh/playing-rethinkdb)
+* The Github code for the project is at : [play-rethinkdb](https://github.com/rklick-solutions/play-rethinkdb)
 * Clone the project into local system
 * To run the Play framework 2.4.x, you need JDK 8 or later
 * Install Typesafe Activator if you do not have it already.
 You can get it from here: http://www.playframework.com/download
 * Execute `activator clean compile` to build the product
 * Execute `activator run` to execute the product
-* Employee-Self-Service should now be accessible at localhost:9000
+* play-rethinkdb should now be accessible at localhost:9000

 -----------------------------------------------------------------------
 ### References